U.S. House & Senate Candidates

 Alison is running for the Senate challenging Diane Feinstein, who has held the seat for 25 years and is now a classic corporate Democrat.
-Alison is endorsed by the Justice Democrats.
+Alison is a Justice Democrats candidate.

 Marge Doyle (PD)

-Marge is a nurse running for the House in 8th district.
+Marge is running for the House in 8th district.
 Healthcare is her top priority, having decided in high school to